syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 * iOS 10 or higher.
 * macOS 10.13 or higher, using Mac Catalyst.
 * Windows 11 and Windows 10 version 1809 or higher, using [Windows UI Library (WinUI) 3](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/).

+## Known issues in .NET MAUI Scheduler

+* [Windows] - Touch swiping does not work in the Scheduler view.
+* [Android] - In scheduler timeline views, swiping with the finger does not work.
+* Touch and mouse scheduler view swiping do not work within the shell page.